BugsBunnyDev/culture/README.md

-# culture
+# Culture
-Culture is a free password wordlist used for anything!!!
+Culture is a public password wordlist used for anything!!!

+*It can be used for everything...
+REALLY*

+#*By Im_Vaggos*